-Figure 16: Ethernet Interface Configuration Window
+Figure 20: Ethernet Interface Window

 After binding an interface to a zone, you can configure the interface.
-The configuration windows displayed after this point are dependent on which SSG 5 device you are using as part of your network.
+The configuration windows that are displayed after this point are dependent on which mini-PIMs are installed in the device.
 To continue configuring your device with the ICW, click Next.